-- 1.4.1.
+1.4.1.
 These Bylaws, rules and regulations shall be governed by the laws of the State of Colorado.
-If a member, after exhausting all remedies available within the WPRA, files suit or other action against the WPRA, such suit or action must be filed and litigated in El Paso County, Colorado; provided the suit or action involves a claim for which federal courts have exclusive jurisdiction, then, the suit may be filed in the U.S. District Court for the District of Colorado in Denver, Colorado.
-This provision is intended also to apply to a former member who files a suit against the WPRA and whose claim arose while such a member was a member of the WPRA. - 1.4.2.
-Whenever a member of the WPRA has a grievance against the association, its Board of Directors, or a Director individually, due to an official act or failure to act, that member shall submit the grievance in writing, citing the applicable Bylaw, to the Board of Directors.
-The Board of
+If a member, after exhausting all remedies available in the WPRA, files suit or other action against the WPRA, such suit or action must be filed in El Paso County, Colorado; provided the suit or action involves a claim for which federal courts have exclusive jurisdiction, then, the suit may be filed in the US District Court for the District of Colorado in Denver, Colorado.
+This provision is intended also to apply to a former member who files a suit against the WPRA and whose claim arose while such a member was a member of the WPRA